rixx/books.rixx.de/data/reviews/lev-grossman/the-magicians/index.md

 I enjoyed this one, and not just for the digs against Fillory (which is a transparently renamed Narnia).
 The darkly realistic magic school: good.
 The annoying, whiny, dickish protagonist getting his comeuppance: yeah, dig it.
 No magic reform arc, either.
-In total it was a bit rough and not particularly fulfilling as a book, but individual parts all worked really well for me.
+In total it was rough and not particularly fulfilling as a book, but individual parts all worked really well for me.